Sangita Reddy

 Sangita Reddy is an Indian healthcare executive.
 She is the Joint Managing Director of Apollo Hospitals.
 She also served as President of the Federation of Federation of Indian Chambers of Commerce & Industry (FICCI) from 2019.

 Reddy has been involved in initiatives related to digital health and telemedicine.
 At BioAsia 2025, she highlighted programs such as the Ayushman Bharat Digital Mission and eSanjeevani Telemedicine as important components for integrated healthcare delivery.

 Career

-Sangita Reddy is Joint Managing Director of Apollo Hospitals Enterprises and the president of Federation of Indian Chambers of Commerce & Industry (FICCI).
+Sangita Reddy is Joint Managing Director of Apollo Hospitals Enterprises and the former president of Federation of Indian Chambers of Commerce & Industry (FICCI).
 She was elected as a Member of the Steering Committee on Health for the Twelfth Five Year Plan (2012-2017) by the Planning Commission, Government of India.
 She successfully spearheaded many of the sectoral and industrial initiatives of the FICCI's State Council from 2010 to 2016.
 She was formerly the chairperson for the FICCI Health Care Committee, New Delhi, and a member of the Rockfeller Working Group, where she was responsible for private healthcare development.
 She is board member of several organizations.